dkulyk/php-src/docs/source/miscellaneous/stubs.rst

    8.0), which disallow dynamic properties.

 -  ``@not-serializable``: adds the ``ZEND_ACC_NOT_SERIALIZABLE`` flag for the class (as of PHP 8.1), which prevents the serialization of the class.
+As of PHP 8.6 the `#[NoSerialize]` attribute should be used instead.

 -  ``@genstubs-expose-comment-block``: By adding this tag at the beginning of a PHPDoc block, the content of the PHPDoc block will be exposed for `ReflectionClass::getDocComment()`.
 This feature